noi-techpark/authentication-server/docs/noi-authentication-server.md

 ![Add User](images/add_user.png)

 It is possible to assign roles to a user or assign roles to a group and then add the user the group.
 For easier maintenance we recommend creating groups.
 For example a developer group that has certain roles per client assigned.

+# Client app examples

+For examples how to create a resource server, a server that uses the client credentials to request another resource server and a single page app based on VueJS please refer to the authentication-examples repository.